Veidz/prisma-crud-api/README.md

-# Template to create Clean Node API's
+# CRUD Node API using Prisma